 According to COPPA, PI is:

-• A persistent identifier, such as an IP address, a unique device identifier, or a customer number held in a cookie
+- A persistent identifier, such as an IP address or a unique device identifier

 Methodology and limitations

-We searched through the top charts on Google Play (under children and family categories), looking at the top 400 apps which consisted of 337 free and 63 paid apps (the heavier weighting in free apps is due to more being available).
-Then, we reviewed each of the listed privacy policies for the apps for the aforementioned details.
+We searched through the top charts on Google Play (under children and family categories), looking at the top 500 apps.
+Our overall statistics used 498 of these apps as two of the apps were removed from the store during our research.
+Then, we reviewed each of the listed privacy policies and manifests for the apps for the aforementioned details.

-As our research is based on the privacy policies of these apps, we can’t guarantee that the protections listed are actually implemented by each of these app developers.
-Privacy policies are also subject to change at any time, so may have altered since our research was conducted.
+Privacy policies are subject to change at any time, so may have altered since our research was conducted.